-It is important to keep in mind that this is an international system, and as such the final marks students receive for each IB course completed represent how successfully they have met the IB standards - standards that apply to students in IB schools around the world.
+It is important to keep in mind that the IB is an international system, and as such the final marks students receive for each IB completed course represent how successfully they have met the IB standards - standards that apply to students in IB schools around the world.

-The School also provides the ManageBac software system, which is designed for the needs of the IB Diploma Programme students.
-Each student is provided with a personal ManageBac account which aims to help students manage their time, as well as show when the major deadlines and assessments are.
-Teachers also post crucial documents for students to access and reflect on.
-CAS reflections are expected to be posted by each student via their ManageBac account.
+BBS provides the ManageBac software system, which is designed for the needs of the IB Diploma Programme students.
+Each student is provided with a personal ManageBac account which aims to help students manage their time/ coursework and keep track on the major deadlines and assessments.
+Teachers also post documents for students to access and reflect on.
+CAS reflections and EE documentation are expected to be posted by each student via their ManageBac account.